MillionConcepts/pdr/docs/supported_datasets.md

 #### Deep Space 1
   - IDS RDRs
   - MICAS DEM, images, and matrices
+  - MICAS EDRs and RDRs, and most PEPE EDRs (*note: these datasets are 'safed', use with caution*)
 #### EPOXI
   - HRI-IR raw and calibrated spectra
   - HRI-VIS raw and calibrated images